Hypercubed/autocmdr/Readme.md

 ## Using autocmdr as a app builder (Library mode)

-If a set of commands in a folder are useful globally you can convert a set of tasks to an semi-independent commander.js command line app.
+If a set of commands in a folder are useful globally you can convert a set of tasks to an semi-independent commander.js command line application.

-1. Create an independent autocmdr based app
+1. Create an independent commander.js based app with autocmdr default plug-ins.

         > cd example